qgis/QGIS-Documentation/source/docs/training_manual/qgis_plugins/plugin_examples.rst

 .. image:: img/quickosm_result.png
    :align: center

+.. warning:: QuickOSM creates temporary layer when downloading the data.
+If you want to save them permanently, right click on the layer in the legend and :guilabel:`Export --> Save Features As...` or open the :kbd:`Advanced` menu in QuickOSM and choose where to save the data in the :guilabel:`Directory` menu.

 |hard| |FA| The QuickOSM Query engine
 -------------------------------------------------------------------------------

-The quickest way to download data from QuickOSM plugin is using the :guilabel:`Quick query` tab and set some small parameter.
+The quickest way to download data from QuickOSM plugin is using the :guilabel:`Quick query` tab and set some small parameters.
 But if you need some more specific data?

 If you are an OpenStreetMap query master you can use QuickOSM plugin also with your personal queries.

-QuickOSM has an incredible query engine that, combined with its data parser, lets you download data with your specific needs.
+QuickOSM has an incredible data parser that, together with the amazing query engine of Overpass, lets you download data with your specific needs.

 For example: we want to download the mountain peaks that belongs into a specific mountain area known as `Dolomites <https://en.wikipedia.org/wiki/Dolomites>`_.